dorianim/money-balancer-php/README.md

 # Installation
 Don't use this.
 Its just quick and dirty and not really useable.
 It was created in two hours and not clean or secure.
 Just ignore this repo.

+# Security
+This is not secure at all, there are multiple things missing, for example XSS and CSRF Protection.
+If you are mad enough to use it, make sure to put it behind a forward authentication proxy like [authentik](https://github.com/goauthentik/authentik), [authelia](https://github.com/authelia/authelia) or [oauth2-proyx](https://github.com/oauth2-proxy/oauth2-proxy).
+Also, you should only let trusted people use this.